-The Housing Connect will not require the family to attend a orientation.
-The Housing Connect will provide the family with an orientation packet (as described in Chapter 5) and, in an individual briefing, will orally inform the family about the Housing Connect's payment and subsidy standards, procedures for requesting approval of a unit, the unit inspection process, and the leasing process.
+Housing Connect will not require the family to attend a briefing.
+Housing Connect will provide the family with an orientation packet (as described in Chapter 5) and, in an individual briefing, will orally inform the family about Housing Connect's payment and subsidy standards, procedures for requesting approval of a unit, the unit inspection process, and the leasing process.
 The PHA will suggest that the family attend a full briefing at a later date.